 With the companion article to this one, the best uses of Velocity Points – I figured it was time to look at and update this one too.
-The feedback I hear from many Point Hacks readers is that while Qantas Points are fairly easy to earn, they are increasingly tough to redeem, so knowing where to get best value out of them becomes important.
+The feedback I hear from many Point Hacks readers is that while Qantas Points are fairly easy to earn, they can be tough to redeem, especially for popular routes, such as Sydney to London and Melbourne to Los Angeles.
+So knowing where to get best value out of them becomes important.

-The difficulty in redemption is a factor of supply and demand – more points on the market from Qantas various promotions and frequent flyer and credit card partnerships means more points to go around, which in turn means more competition for the same amount of seats on planes.
-As a result, it seems to be tough to get the seats you want, in the cabin you want, when you want.
+The difficulty in redemption is a factor of supply and demand – more points on the market from various Qantas promotions, as well as frequent flyer and credit card partnerships means more points to go around.
+More points to go around means more competition for the same amount of seats on planes, and as a result, it can be tough to get the seats you want, when you want, in the cabin you want.

-Qantas Points definitely aren’t worthless though – I like to keep building my Qantas balance where possible and here’s my take on why.
+Notwithstanding, Qantas Points can be quite lucrative if used correctly – I like to keep building my Qantas balance where possible and here’s my take on why.

 The key thing to note is that the best value redemptions are to be had by redeeming for Premium Economy, Business or First Class flights.
 To understand why, consider joining my ‘earning more points’ email course.